AlexanLiakou/ISolar/README.md

 # iSolar
-ISolar is a simple webpage project about our solar system.
+ISolar is a website project about our solar system.

 ISolar was developed utilizing the Bootstrap 5 CSS framework and Sass.
 API communication and input validation is being handled with Javascript.
 Javascript used in this project is ES6.